 Sensei Markus Erkelenz began his Kyokushin Karate in 2004 under the tutelage of Shihan Diego Beltrán.
 In February 2010, he achieved the rank of Sho-Dan (1st Degree Black Belt).
 Sensei Markus works closely with Sensei Adrian Shum as an instructor and coach for the Guardian Dojo – Kyokushin Karate Canada students.

 He has experience organizing, training for, competing in, and officiating Kyokushin and other relevant martial arts events/tournaments.
 Sensei Markus has had the privilege to visit Japan twice where he took part in the Kyokushin Kan international instructors seminar led by Kancho Royama himself.

 Sensei Markus is a Principal Consultant with a Manitoba based Accounting, Consulting and Data Centre Technology firm.
-He is married to his wonderful wife Laurena and they have one daughter.
-They currently reside in Winnipeg, Manitoba, Canada.
+He is married to his wonderful wife Laurena and they have two lovely children.
+They currently reside just outside of Winnipeg, Manitoba, Canada.